30 Killer Ab Exercises To Chisel Your Stomach

 Reverse your movement by placing one elbow on the floor and then the other.
 Repeat this movement until you have done the desired amount of repetitions.
 At all times, make sure your shoulders, hips and ankles are all in a straight line, as shown below.

 This exercise is great for building core strength as it teaches you to activate your transverse abdominals.
 This type of exercise is known as a functional exercise.
+It is the 9th one out of my 30 v line abs workout at home.

 At all times, make sure you pull your belly button in, and keep it pulled in for the duration of the exercise.
 This is a static exercise and requires you just to hold this position for a certain period of time.